Viewers: in countries Watching now:

-And when you select them you can add as many as you want.
+And, when you select them, you can add as many as you want.
 You can stack them on top of each other.
-And each one has its own set of options directly related to that filter.
-So instead of running through each one I thought we would just take a look at some of the more dramatic filters.
-Here we can see that you can add a texture on top of your image or you can add noise or you can use one of the more creative filters like the fibers to actually add texture by fading the filter back a little.
+And each one has its own set of options, directly related to that filter.
+So, instead of running through each one, I thought we would just take a look at some of the more dramatic filters.
+Here we see that you can add a texture on top of your image, or you can add noise.
+Or you can use one of the more creative filters like the fibers, to actually add texture by fading the filter back a little.

 Here I've got an example of it faded to 50%.
-You can also be creative with filters like the Spatter filter, or we can create effects that were traditionally hand-drawn like the Ink Outlines.
-You can convert your image into what looks like stained glass.
-Or have it appear that it is wrapped in plastic.
-And then again we have many more of these hand-drawn effects like Colored Pencil and the Bas Relief, the Charcoal and Graphic Pen.
-Even the Stamp filter.
-There are also filters that will pull your image into distortions, like the Polar Coordinates.
+You can also be creative with filters like the Spatter filter, or we can create effects that were traditionally hand drawn, like the Ink Outlines.
+You can convert your image into what looks like Stained Glass, or have it appear that it is wrapped in plastic.
+And then again we have many more of these hand drawn effects, like Colored Pencil, and the Bas Relief, the Charcoal and Graphic Pen.
+Even this Stamp filter.
+There're also filters that will pull your image into distortions like the Polar Coordinates.

 We can add waves and ripples.
-And we can add different kinds of glow like the Neon Glow here.
-Or create more kind of psychedelic effects with the Difference Clouds.
-Let's take a look at some of the more practical filters, and by this, I mean adding filters that are going to enhance the image by doing things like add selective blurs.
-So we can see that the first three blurs are all in the blur gallery, so we have the Field and the Iris and the Tilt Shift Blur.
-We also have the more traditional Gaussian Blur, and the Motion and Radial Blur.
+And we can add different kinds of glow like the Neon Glow here, or create more kind of psychedelic effects with the Difference Clouds.
+Let's take a look at some of the more practical filters, and by this I mean adding filters that are going to enhance the image, by doing things like add selective blurs.
+So we can see the first three blurs are all in the blur gallery.
+So we have the Field, and the Iris and the Tilt Shift blur.
+We also have the more traditional Gaussian Blur and the Motion and Radial Blur.

 Access exercise files from a button right under the course name.